 The Low-Residency Model

-Goddard’s low-residency semester format comprises an intensive 8-day residency on campus, and 16 weeks of independent work and self-reflection in close collaboration with a faculty advisor.
+Goddard’s low-residency semester format comprises an intensive 8-day residency on campus or virtually, and 16 weeks of independent work and self-reflection in close collaboration with a faculty advisor.
 The college pioneered this format nearly a half century ago particularly to meet the needs of adult students with professional, family, and other obligations seeking learning experiences with relevance in real-world circumstances.

 Goddard College invented the low-residency model in 1963, and it has since been adopted well over 100 institutions.